 My Daddy Long Legs is one of the later shows of the original run of the World Masterpiece Theater, a yearly project where classic books aimed at children would be adapted into long-running TV anime.
-As the title implies, this one adapts Jean Webster’s novel Daddy-Long-Legs and was animated by Nippon Animation with Kazuyoshi Yokota, who was assistant director and did storyboards for other World Masterpiece Theater shows, in the directing chair.
+As the title implies, this one adapts Jean Webster’s novel Daddy-Long-Legs.
+It was animated by Nippon Animation with Kazuyoshi Yokota, who was assistant director and did storyboards for other World Masterpiece Theater shows, in the directing chair.

 #2 Secretly an orphan

 As Judy starts her school career, she finds herself becoming roommates with Sally McBride and Julia Pendleton.
 Sally is a plain, but smart, joyful, and caring person, whereas Julia is the spitting image of a spoiled rich girl.
 While she appears to be doing a good job at befriending these two, it always feels like she is keeping them at arm’s length.
-After all, if she lets people get close to her they might learn that she doesn’t belong.
+After all, if she lets people get close to her, then they might learn that she doesn’t belong.

 Judy is always haunted by the knowledge that she is different and, in a way, lesser than those around her.
 It weighs on her to know that she is surrounded by the very rich people she once loathed and envied, so she lies about having a family and keeps the orphanage a secret.
-Scenes that deal with this are often saddening, as Judy is an emotional and sympathetic protagonist; watching her doubt whether to truly call people friends or even accept someone’s love simply because of her secret is downright tragic.
+Scenes that deal with this are often saddening, as Judy is an emotional and sympathetic protagonist; watching her doubt whether to truly call people friends or even accept someone’s love, simply because of her secret, is downright tragic.

 #3 A product of the times